TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/blockbax/_index.md

 ## Further set up your Blockbax project

 Once you've added the webhook, payload are sent to Blockbax.
 Make sure your {{% tts %}} device is connected and has sent at least one payload.
 Now we are going to create a subject type which matches your device type(s) and further align your inbound connector if necessary.
-As an example we use the Oyster from Digital Matter, but the process is similar for other devices.
+As an example we use the [Oyster](https://www.digitalmatter.com/devices/oyster-lorawan/) from [Digital Matter](https://www.digitalmatter.com/), but the process is similar for other devices.

 When you expand the executions in your inbound connector you should see something similar to the execution logs below.

-{{< figure src="execution-logs" alt="Example execution logs from an Oyster device from Digital Matter" >}}
+{{< figure src="execution-logs.png" alt="Example execution logs from an Oyster device from Digital Matter" >}}

 In Blockbax ingestion IDs are used to map {{% tts %}} data to your subjects and metrics.
 By default ingestion IDs are derived from the subjects' external IDs and metrics' external IDs (e.g. `subjectExternalId$metricExternalId`) but you can also override these with custom ones.
 The inbound connector script configured in the previous step combines your device ID from {{% tts %}} and the property name returned by the payload formatter(s) into an ingestion ID (e.g. `example-device$type`).
 This allows for easy setup if you make sure your subject external IDs and metric external IDs match the ones you configure in Blockbax.